samsquire/ideas4/README.md

 # 258. The Core program

-Does every system do the same things?
+Does every system and program do the same things?
+CRUD

 # 259. The Standard Deployment procedure